jennabrandt/cs152/index.md

-# CS152 Project: Tweet Classification and Comparison of Russian Propagandists and U.S. Politicians
+# Tweet Classification and Comparison of Russian Propagandists and U.S. Politicians

 ##  Introductory paragraph
 We are investigating Twitter usage among Democratic and Republican politicians as well as tweets created by Russian bots.
 We have created a ML algorithm to effectively categorize the author of a tweet as either a Democrat, a Republican, or a bot.